(Prompts: Setting, Loath, Compatible, Play)

 The first time was a whirlwind.
 We stayed with friends in their lovely home in Medford, we toured backstage, dined well, shopped a lot and, of course, saw great plays!
 The next summer we went again.
 This time we branched out… just like last time, we dined well , shopped a lot and saw plays, but we added wine-tasting and toured the nearby and super adorable mining town of Jacksonville.

 The third time we went we decided to bathe in Jackson Well Springs….
 A soupy, lukewarm spa that allows nudity after 8:00pm.
-In the well springs with us were several aging hippies and some of the dread-locked Earth Mothers from the Gathering going on in the nearby campground.With hushed voices we sat on those benches that a million naked butts sat on before you, read the meditations posted around and contemplated life.
+In the pool with us were several aging hippies and some of the dread-locked Earth Mammas from some sort of gathering that was going on in the nearby campground.With hushed voices we sat on those benches that a million naked butts sat on before, read the meditations posted around and contemplated life.
 This was followed up with eating well, shopping a lot, wine tasting and going to plays.

 Every year looks a little different, Wellsprings one year, Jacksonville another.
 Our husbands came once, another couple joined us last time and this year Sherry couldn’t go, but some things don’t change.
 We go shopping.
 We dine well.
 We see plays.
 In the end, of course it is about the plays.
 And not just the Oregon Shakespeare Festival plays, the Oregon Cabaret theater must not be missed.
 It has fun, quirky setting with the best plays, right front and center.
 And while it is hard to have a favorite, they are all so different, even the venue is different from play to play, I have to say, my favorite was Hamlet last year.